 I still find it hard to describe what exactly I’m feeling when I’m having an episode.
 All I can tell my mom or my boyfriend is that I feel anxious and I don’t know why.
 Last week, for example, I’ve been out of school for the summer for a week and I’ve just been relaxing but as I tried to relax I had an overwhelming rush of anxiety and panic take over my entire body.
 I couldn’t sit still and I paced around the house and felt like I couldn’t breathe.
 I couldn’t focus on a single activity to calm myself down.
 Nothing was working.
 I couldn’t pinpoint what was really wrong either.
 And honestly, I still don’t know what was wrong.

-Another example that was by far the scariest moment that I experienced with my anxiety was this past semester, I was at school killing time before work doing homework when all of the sudden I felt like I couldn’t breathe and tears starting to well up and all I knew is that I had to leave where I was immediately.
+Another example that was by far the scariest moment that I experienced with my anxiety was this past semester, I was at school killing time before work doing homework.
+All of the sudden I felt like I couldn’t breathe and tears starting to well up.
+I knew is that I had to leave immediately.
 I sat in my car for 20 minutes before work trying to calm down when I wasn’t even sure what I was panicking about.
 That was the first time an episode was that intense, and thankfully it’s been a few months since that and it hasn’t happened again.

 Basically, what I want you to take away from this post is that even if someone’s life looks pretty and perfect on the outside that might not always be the case.
 You never know what people are struggling with on the inside, so try to be a little kinder, online and offline, to each other.
 You gain nothing by being mean and you lose nothing by being kind to others.

 R E S O U R C E S: